Viglino/ol-ext/README.md

 ## using ol-ext in a webpack

-* Use npm [ol-ext package](https://www.npmjs.com/package/ol-ext) and link to the node_modules directory:
+* For use with webpack, Rollup, Browserify, or other module bundlers, install the npm [ol-ext package](https://www.npmjs.com/package/ol-ext) and link to the node_modules directory:
 ````
 npm install ol-ext
 ````